MethodsAndPractices/vsteam/README.md

 ### 3.0.3

-Merged [Pull Request](https://github.com/DarqueWarrior/vsteam/pull/66) from [Kai Walter](https://github.com/KaiWalter) which included the following:
+Merged [Pull Request 66](https://github.com/DarqueWarrior/vsteam/pull/66) from [Kai Walter](https://github.com/KaiWalter) which included the following:

 Updated integration tests to account for the new hosted agent pool.